mvadari/xrpl-docs/Permissioned DEX XLS.md

 ### A.6: Can I have a domain where XRP is _not_ an accepted token?

 No, XRP must always be an accepted token, since transaction fees are paid in XRP and autobridging may also happen via XRP.

+### A.7: Will an account with Deposit Authorization enabled be forced to use Permissioned DEXes?

+No.

 ## Appendix B: Alternate Designs